 Identity fraud is one the fastest-growing crimes in the UK – but there are plenty of steps you can take to help protect yourself against becoming a victim of identity fraud, and checking your credit report is a great place to start.

-2. Shred or destroy documents containing personal information before you throw them away to protect identity – this doesn't just apply to bank or credit card statements, even an old catalogue showing your name, address and account number could be enough to help a thief steal your identity.
+Make sure you do this before you throw them away to protect your identity.
+This doesn't just apply to bank or credit card statements, even an old catalogue showing your name, address and account number could be enough to help a thief steal your identity.

 Look through your bank and credit card statements thoroughly for any suspicious transactions.

 If important documents like your passport or driving licence are lost or stolen, report it to the relevant organisation as soon as possible.